Table of Contents

-- Glandulae palatinae in the mucosal of the pharynx
+- Glandulae palatinae in the pharyngeal mucosa

 Major salivary glands

-- Glandula parotideae (parotid gland, below and in front of each ear)
+- Glandula parotideae (parotid gland; below and in front of each ear)

-- Glandula submandibularis (submandibular gland, lower jaw)
+- Glandula submandibularis (submandibular gland; lower jaw)

 - Glandula sublingualis (sublingual gland)

-Glandula Parotideae (parotid gland)
+Glandula parotideae (parotid gland)

-These glands are located inferior and anterior to the ears, they cover the M. masseter, cranially touch the Arcus zygomaticus, and the Meatus acusticus externus in dorsal direction.
-The biggest part of the gland lies caudal pars profunda deep into the Fossa retromandibularis.
-The glands secret their saliva through the Ductus parotideus (ear saliva duct), which leads through the M. buccinators and ends in the vestibule opposite of the second upper molar tooth.
+These glands are located inferior and anterior to the ears; they cover the Musculus masseter and cranially touch the Arcus zygomaticus and the Meatus acusticus externus in a dorsal direction.
+The biggest part of the gland lies deep in the Fossa retromandibularis.
+The glands secrete saliva through the Ductus parotideus (ear saliva duct), which extends through the Musculus buccinator and ends in the vestibule opposite to the 2nd upper molar tooth.

-Glandula Submandibularis (submandibular gland)
+Glandula submandibularis (submandibular gland)

-Glandula Sublingualis (sublingual gland)
+Glandula sublingualis (sublingual gland)

-Structure of the Teeth
+Structure of the teeth

-The main function of the enamel is to protect the teeth against wear from chewing and against acids which could dissolve the dentin.
+The main function of enamel is to protect the teeth against wear from chewing and against acids which could dissolve the dentin.
 The dental cement is connected to the periodontal ligament and covers the dentin at the roots.

 The dentin encompasses a defined range of each tooth.
 The pulp cavity is the part of the enlarged space inside the crown, which is filled with dental pulp.
 The dental pulp contains blood vessels, nerves, and lymph vessels.